ameyrupji-com/ameyrupji.com-iac/README.md

 [![CircleCI](https://circleci.com/gh/ameyrupji-com/ameyrupji.com-iac.svg?style=svg)](https://circleci.com/gh/ameyrupji-com/ameyrupji.com-iac)

-Infrastructure As Code (iac) for hosting ameyrupji.com in AWS using Terraform.
-This repository createds the necessary AWS infastructure enables quick deployment and easy testability in beta environment before the code can be promoted to the live website.
-The builds are triggered through CircleCI integration of this repository.
+Git hub repository to create the necessary infrastructure to host my website accross muliple cloud providers (AWS, Google).
+This repository uses Terraform to create the required infastructure to enable feature deplopyment and easy testability of the website.

+This code demonstrates my ability to work with AWS resources using terraform to build, change, and version infrastructure safely and efficiently.
+I am using CircleCI to build and deploy my website using enterprise style deployment pattern by using feature branch deployment.

-Please fell free to use any part of this repository.
+Please feel free to use any part of this repository.
 If you find this useful please dont forget to Star or Folk this repository.
-If there are things that you would like me to improve in this code feel free to point it out by creating an Issue.
+If there are things that you would like me to improve in this code feel free to point it out via email or by creating an Issue.

 ### Daigram
 ![Infrastructure Diagram](/images/ameyrupji.com-blueprint.png)